 Growing up, I didn’t have any concept of grand noche buena or media noche.
 Sure, it’s something that we observe, but our version wasn’t as fancy: no ham, no lechon, no steak, no collection of round fruits.
 We also never had to eat out or have food delivered.
 I have no recollection of any moment wherein we went out to have a meal as family.
 Due to budget constraints, all our meals were prepared by my mom at home.

 The same applies to special occasions.
 Everything on our table was prepared at home.
 Hence, when I think of noche buena or media noche, the first memories that pop up in my head are those of lutong bahay dishes, done Batangas-style.
 Not that I’m complaining!
 I will pick lutong bahay over restaurant food any day.

 I’ve been thinking about the usual dishes that I enjoyed at noche buena and media noche when I was a kid, so I asked many of the locals in our area for their recipes.
 Perhaps because of time and budget issues, one thing I noticed quickly is that many of these are relatively easy to do with lots of short cuts and ingredients that are affordable and easy to find.
 Most do away with herbs and spices, with the exception of garlic, onion, pepper and ginger, which are all Pinoy staples.
 For sauces, instead of making it from scratch, they tap the help of the ever reliable ketchup or tomato sauce.

-Anyway, here are 7 of the my favorite Pinoy noche buena and media noche dishes and how to prepare them easily.
+Anyway, here are five of the my favorite Pinoy noche buena and media noche dishes and how to prepare them easily.
 These are all good for at least 5 people.
 Again, please note that because I asked Batangas home cooks, so these are all Batangas lutong bahay style.
 Nothing fancy, but full of soul.

 WHAT'S COVERED IN THIS GUIDE?